UW Study Abroad and Advisers: Our Partnership with You

 - On faculty-led programs and partner programs all participants pay the same program fee regardless of their residency status.
 This program fee covers instruction and housing as well as any excursions or field trips and, depending on the destination, some or most meals.

-- Students on exchange programs pay a program fee equivalent to their UW tuition, which depends on their residency status.
+- Students on year-long exchange programs pay a program fee equivalent to their UW tuition, which depends on their residency status.
+Students on a semester-long exchange pay a program fee equivalent to 1.5 quarters of their current UW tuition to account for the adjusted credits.
 They do not pay tuition to the host institution.
 Students pay the host institution directly for housing and students cover their own costs of living.

 - Students may be able to use their financial aid to pay for study abroad (they submit revision requests to OSFA to cover any additional costs).
 UW Study Abroad also awards scholarships based on a student’s financial need: students simply indicate on their study abroad application that they want to be considered for a scholarship.
 Many departments and offices across the university also offer awards or scholarships for study abroad.